JakeWharton/jakewharton.com/_posts/2020-02-12-extracting-100-percent-of-data-from-a-stubborn-dying-zfs-zpool.md

 Having sat unplugged for five years, I recently powered the server back on for new workloads.
 But relying on 10 ten-year-old hard drives in 2020 is asking for cascading failure.
 And not only were the drives old, they've experienced physical trauma.
 So instead I built a new server and endeavored to migrate the data.

-During the transfer the drives exhibited consistent read and write failures as expected, but ZFS was able to transparently mitigate them.
+During the transfer the drives exhibited consistent read failures as expected, but ZFS was able to transparently mitigate them.
 Occasionally, though, the pool would lock up in a way that could only be fixed with a hard reboot.
 These lock ups sent me on a weird journey of software and hardware orchestration to complete the data transfer.

 ### Symptoms